 Get step-by-step instructions on filing Chapter 7 bankruptcy in Nolo’s How to File for Chapter 7 Bankruptcy.

 Chapter 13 bankruptcy is also known as "wage earner" bankruptcy because, in order to file for Chapter 13, you must have a reliable source of income that you can use to repay some portion of your debt.

 Debt limits.
 Your debts must be within limits set by the federal government: Currently, you may not have more than $1,149,525 in secured debt and $383,175 in unsecured debt.

 Secured debts.
 If you have secured debts, Chapter 13 gives you an option to make up missed payments to avoid repossession or foreclosure.
 You can include these past due amounts in your repayment plan and make them up over time.
 To get a better understanding of how Chapter 13 can help with secured debts, see Nolo's sections on Your Home and Mortgage in Chapter 13 Bankruptcy and Reducing Loans and Non-Residential Mortgages in Chapter 13 Bankruptcy.

-For more information on Chapter 13 bankruptcy, see Chapter 13 Bankruptcy: Repay Your Debts, by Stephen Elias and Robin Leonard.
+For more information on Chapter 13 bankruptcy, see Chapter 13 Bankruptcy: Repay Your Debts, by Stephen Elias.

 Other Types of Reorganization Bankruptcy